DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Amazon Trade-In

 Amazon is one of the world’s largest retailers, but many people are unaware that the company has an Amazon Trade-In buyback program.
-Simply type in the name of the artist, the title or the UPC barcode to get an instant valuation.
+To get an instant valuation, simply type in the artist’s name, title, or UPC barcode.

 The average price of a used CD is between $0.45 and $0.65 each.
 If you accept the offer, you get a free shipping label to send your shipment in.